 - Both come in Schedule 40 and Schedule 80 thickness.

-- CPVC is available in 10 ft. lengths.
+- CPVC is available in 10 ft and 20 ft lengths.

 - Both resist corrosion and degradation from chemicals classified as an acid, alkali, or inorganic material.

-- PVC peak functional temperature is 140° Fahrenheit.
+- PVC maximum functional temperature is 140° Fahrenheit.

 - CPVC maximum functional temperature is 200° Fahrenheit.

-- The extra chlorine in CPVC helps prevent bacteria formation in the pipes.
+- The extra chlorine in CPVC increases chemical strength and helps prevent bacteria / biofilm formation within the pipes.

 - Both are impact-resistant and durable.

-- Both are safe for use with potable water.
+- Both are safe for use with potable water when ANSI / NSF 61 certified.

-- When PVC or CPVC is heated, melted, or cut, fumes that are toxic in high quantities (dioxin and hydrochloride26) are emitted.
+- When PVC or CPVC is heated, melted, or hot-cut, fumes that are toxic (dioxin and hydrochloride) are emitted.

-- When working with PVC or CPVC, work in a well- ventilated area with proper safety apparel, including a respirator if available.
+- When working with PVC or CPVC, work in a well-ventilated area with proper safety apparel, including gloves, goggles and a respirator if available.

-- Each material requires primers and solvent cement designed specifically to be used with PVC or CPVC, and the type of solvent cement may vary based on the application the pipe will be used for.
+- For solvent welding, each material requires a primer and solvent cement (pipe glue) designed specifically to be used with PVC or CPVC.
+The type of solvent cement may vary based on the pipe's intended application.

-- PVC is less expensive than CPVC, and both materials are cheaper than copper or iron pipes.
+- PVC is less expensive than CPVC, and both materials are cheaper than copper, iron or stainless steel pipes.

-- PVC pipes are sized by nominal pipe size (measures diameter of interior hole).
+- PVC pipes are sized by the nominal pipe size (NPS) sizing standard (NPS references the pipe interior diameter).

-- CVPC pipes are sized by nominal pipe size and copper tube size (references the outside diameter of the tube).
+- CVPC pipes are sized by the nominal pipe size (NPS) and copper tube size (CTS) sizing standard (CTS references the pipe outside diameter).

 What is PVC pipe?

 Commonly used to create plumbing pipes and fittings, polyvinyl chloride is a man-made plastic with added stabilizers that prevent oxidation and degradation.
-As seen in the image below, PVC’s chemical composition is made of two carbon atoms linked together with a double bond and a perimeter of three hydrogen atoms and one chlorine atom attached by single bonds.
-This molecule is linked together with other molecules of the same makeup to form chains that are extruded into PVC.
+As seen in the image below, PVC’s chemical composition is made of two carbon atoms linked together with a perimeter of three hydrogen atoms and one chlorine atom, all attached by single bonds.
+This individual molecule unit (a monomer) is then further linked together with other molecules of the exact same structure to form chains (a polymer) that are extruded as PVC to form PVC products like pipe.

-Initially introduced to the US sewage, drainage, and water market in the 1950’s, there are more than two million miles of PVC pipe in service today.
-Because it is built to resist oxidation and degradation, PVC is highly durable.
-When properly installed, it is capable of a lifespan of 50 years or longer.
-Reasons PVC may fail are poorly glued joints or tree roots burrowing their way into the pipe.
+Initially introduced to the US sewage, drainage, and water market in the 1950’s, there are now more than two million miles of PVC pipe in service today.
+PVC is engineered to resist oxidation and degradation, making PVC products and pipework highly durable.
+When properly installed, PVC pipes are capable of a lifespan of 50 years or longer.
+Reasons PVC may fail include: poorly glued joints or tree roots displacing underground lines or burrowing their way into the pipe itself.

 Physical Characteristics of PVC Pipe

 The color of PVC pipe is traditionally white or dark gray, with a technical description of the pipe printed on the side.
-PVC is available in both rigid form (commonly used in construction and piping applications) and flexible form (found in electrical cable insulation).1 It is safe to touch and handle, and does not leach chemicals when used as the manufacturer intended.
+PVC is available in both rigid form (also known as uPVC: commonly used in construction and piping applications) and flexible form (plasticized PVC, known simply as PVC: found in electrical cable insulation).
+Both forms of PVC are safe to touch and handle, and do not leach chemicals when used as the manufacturer intended.

 PVC Pipe Installation

-PVC can be cut with saws and glued to other PVC pipes and fittings without the need for heat or flame, such as that necessary to weld copper or iron pipes.
-For some applications you may determine a need to heat the pipe to make it more pliable- be sure to wear protective gloves, respirator, and safety glasses to prevent burns and exposure to fumes.
-When PVC discolors under heat, it is burning and all work should cease immediately to prevent excessive toxins from becoming airborne.
+PVC can be cut with saws and glued to other PVC pipes and fittings without the need for heat or flame, such as is necessary to weld copper or iron pipes.
+For some applications you may determine a need to heat the pipe to make it more pliable -- be sure to wear protective gloves, respirator, and safety glasses to prevent burns and exposure to fumes.
+When PVC discolors under heat, it is burning and all work should cease immediately and be modified to prevent excessive toxins from becoming airborne.

 Limitations of PVC Pipe